-- During the Evaluation, all proprietary information that-needs to be exchanged between evaluators will be transferred securely via the Remote Evaluation System (RES) web site maintained by SOMA, via the NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES), via the Science Works System maintained by SMD, via controlled WebEx, via NASA's Large File Transfer capability, or via encrypted email, parcel post, fax, or regular mail.
-Proprietary information will not be sent via unencrypted email. - When the evaluation process is complete, CSR materials will be collected.
-Some copies (for archival purposes) will be maintained in the NRESS and SOMA vaults.
-Also, some CSR material from the downselected mission(s) will be provided to the Planetary Missions Program Office at MSFC.
+- During the Evaluation, all proprietary information that needs to be exchanged between evaluators will be transferred securely via the Remote Evaluation System (RES) website maintained by SOMA, via the NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES), via NASA Google docs, via the secure ScienceWorks system maintained by SMD, via controlled WebEx, via NASA's Large File Transfer (LFT) capability, or via encrypted email, parcel post, fax, or regular mail.
+Proprietary information will not be sent via unencrypted email. - Telecon line information is confidential.
+The phone numbers and pass codes are posted in a file on the Remote Evaluation Site (RES).
+Participants will be briefed to ensure they do not provide this information to anyone or distribute this information via email. - When the evaluation process is complete, CSR materials will be collected.
+Some copies (for archival purposes) will be maintained by the Program Scientist at NASA HQ, and in the SOMA vault.
+Also, all CSR material from the down-selected mission(s) will be provided to the Planetary Missions Program Office at MSFC.
 All other CSR materials will be destroyed. - Evaluators' electronic and paper evaluation materials will be deleted/destroyed when the evaluation process is complete.
 Archival copies will be maintained in the NASA Science Office for Mission Assessments (SOMA) vault.